Internet plan packages compared: how to bundle your internet with mobile, TV or energy and save big money

 • Limited time offer that saves big money on a mobile and NBN bundle

-• Save AU$40 on mobile plan in first year
+• Save AU$60 on mobile plan each year

 Flip is regularly one of Australia's cheapest NBN providers, so the fact it also offers extra savings if you bundle an NBN plan and a mobile SIM plan is pretty extraordinary.
 The bundle we've called out below presents itself as incredible value, with a good-looking SIM-only plan and an NBN plan coming in at under AU$100 all up.

-There's a bit of maths to get your head around with this bundle and it requires us to take the NBN plan and the mobile SIM plan as separate entities.
+There's a bit of maths to get your head around with this bundle (although it has gotten a fair bit easier in the last few months) and it requires us to take the NBN plan and the mobile SIM plan as separate entities.

 You can bring the total monthly cost down if you take out a slower NBN plan, but a 100Mbps plan is the one we recommend the most.
 Typical evening speeds aren't advertised as being the absolute maximum available, but 97Mbps is still pretty good if you ask us, especially for the low financial investment.